stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

-# How to integrate a recommender micro-service for publications
+# How to integrate a micro-service for recommending publications

 ## 1. Introduction

-The STELLA-framework enables participants to run and evaluate ranking and recommendation-systems in a Living-Lab scenario.
+The STELLA-framework enables participants to run and evaluate ranking and recommender-systems in a Living-Lab scenario.
 The heart of STELLA-framework is the STELLA application, which is implemented as a a multi-container-application (MCA) by the sites (the search-engines) and handles communication between the site and participant-containers.
 This means every participant-system must be deployed as a docker image, which runs as a container inside STELLA application.
 In principle you have full freedom in choice of programming language and software tools.
 Your container only has to satisfy the constraints of a predefined REST-API.
 If you want to learn more about STELLA, please [see our blog posts](https://stella-project.org/blog/).
-This tutorial will guide you step-by-step through the process of integrating a ranking microservice into STELLA-infrastructure.
+This tutorial will guide you step-by-step through the process of integrating a recommendation microservice into STELLA-infrastructure.
-You will learn how to build your own dockerized ranking-system with python.
+You will learn how to build your own dockerized recommender-system for publication with python.
 For this purpose we will use a document subset from the LIVIVO search engine.
 To give you a head start, we prepared a code template.
-That means, you just have to write a few lines of code to get your ranking-system running.
+That means, you just have to write a few lines of code to get your recommender-system running.

 ## 2. Prerequisites